avantifellows/plio-analytics/docs/DEPLOYMENT.md

 1. Login to your AWS console.

-2. Go to VPC. (skip this step if you've already created a VPC when setting up the frontend or analytics repository)
+2. Go to VPC. (skip this step if you've already created a VPC when setting up the frontend or backend repository)
    1. Create a new VPC.
    2. Name it `plio-staging`.
    3. In IPv4 CIDR block, enter `10.0.0.0/16` - this will reserve 256 * 256 IPs within the VPC.